weaveworks/scope/site/installing.md

     sudo chmod a+x /usr/local/bin/scope
     sudo scope launch --service-token=<token>

 Where,

-* `--service-token=<token>`  is the token that was sent to you when you signed up with Weave Cloud.
+* `--service-token=<token>` is the token that you obtained when you signed up.

 This script downloads and runs a recent Scope docker image from the Docker Hub.
 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

-After Scope has been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login using your email.
-Click 'My Scope' in the top right-hand corner to see the Scope user interface.
+After Scope has been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
+Click 'View Instance' in the top right-hand corner to see the Scope user interface.

 ###<a name="net-scope"></a> Weave Net and Scope

 If Scope is running on the same machine as the Weave Network, then the probe uses weaveDNS to automatically discover any other apps on the network.
-Scope does this by registering itself under the address scope.weave.local.
+Scope does this by registering itself under the address `scope.weave.local`.

 Each probe sends its reports to every app registered at this address.
-If you have weaveDNS set up and running, no further steps are necessary.
+If you have weaveDNS set up and running, no further steps are required.

 If you don’t want to use weaveDNS, then Scope can be instructed to cluster with other Scope instances on the command line.
 Hostnames and IP addresses are acceptable, both with and without ports, for example: